colobot/colobot/README.md

 ## Compiling and running the game

-For these instructions see INSTALL.txt file.
+For these instructions see INSTALL.md file.

 ## Contact